Statistics for the TSCA CBI Review Program

 The CBI review requirements of TSCA section 14 apply to submissions to EPA under TSCA, including sections 4, 5, 6, 8, and 12.

-Since the enactment of the TSCA amendments in June 2016, EPA has established numerous new processes, systems, and procedures to enable submitters to provide the information required when making confidentiality claims and to facilitate EPA's review, and where applicable, determinations on these claims.
+Since the enactment of the TSCA amendments in June 2016, EPA has established numerous new processes, systems and procedures to enable submitters to provide the information required when making confidentiality claims and to facilitate EPA's review, and where applicable, determinations on these claims.
 The statistics provided below show EPA's progress toward meeting the requirements of TSCA section 14.
-A “case” is a submission made under a specific section of TSCA and all subsequent submissions and amendments by the same submitter that relate back to the first submission.

 |Cases resulting in final CBI determinations|